justdunno/copyPasteResearch/README.md

 ### Basic Ideas:

-For the original copy/cut/paste methods in the given code, we can see that all the operations are based on multipulating the strings:
+For the original copy/cut/paste methods in the given code, we can see that all the operations are based on manipulating the strings:

 *Cut & Paste*: **save and remove** a part of string using *self.document[i:j]* to get string's ith character to jth character (jth is not included); put the saved substring into a string using *+* operation such as *self.document[:i] + self.paste_text + self.document[i:]*

 *Copy & Paste*: **save** a part of string using *self.document[i:j]* to get string's ith character to jth character (jth is not included);
 put the saved substring into a string using *+* operation such as *self.document[:i] + self.paste_text + self.document[i:]*

-According to the code and the defination, there are two steps of the cut-paste/copy-paste operation; thus, the trial of speeding up the cut/copy/paste operations can focus on both speeding up **copy/cut operations** and **paste operations (Python String Concatenation)**.
+According to the code and the definition, there are two steps of the cut-paste/copy-paste operation; thus, the trial of speeding up the cut/copy/paste operations can focus on both speeding up **copy/cut operations** and **paste operations (Python String Concatenation)**.

 ****
 For Cut/Copy operations, I need to rank some methods by its performance.
 Methods include: \
 - **1).
 Use Assignment Operator '=' to get to-be-paste text (original code: )** \
-    By using assignment operator, the memory address (pointer) get assigned to the new varible and get saved by it.
+    By using assignment operator, the memory address (pointer) get assigned to the new variable and get saved by it.
     It is a way of shallow copy.
     ```
     For example, if *a = [1, 2, 3]* and then we do *b = a*, b and a would both point to the same memory address.